Manu-Abuya/GoStore-Ecommerce/README.md

 3. Set up the database:

-  - Create a new PostgreSQL database.
+  - Create a new MongoDB database.
   - Update the database configuration in config/config.go with your database credentials.

 4. Build and run the application: